Consent Management Platforms: What You Must Know Today

 PriceWeber’s Plain Talk has tracked and reported on the changing privacy landscape over the past several years.
 Strict privacy laws for European Union countries, under the GDPR, first set regulations on how companies could use data on individuals and provided those people with the option to opt out of their data use entirely.
 Then, in the US, California passed a similar law called the California Consumer Privacy Act (CCPA).

 While the Federal government has yet to put forward any legislation that has a chance of passing, twenty states as of this writing now have comprehensive data privacy laws, including California, Colorado, Texas, Florida, New Jersey, Illinois, and Virginia.
-Each of these laws governs how businesses operating in their state must manage how consumers can consent or decline to allow brands to use their personally identifiable information (PII).
+Each law governs how businesses must manage consumer consent around personally identifiable information (PII).
 This process of informing consumers, capturing their consent, and providing access to how data is used is consent management in a nutshell.
 So why should we care?

 It’s the law

-- For companies operating nationally, CCPA has essentially been a “national” law since it went into effect in January 2023.
-With 20 states all having similar and comprehensive laws on the books, the number of places where data privacy and consent management are absent is quickly shrinking.
-The flip side to the fact that, of course, we want to follow the law is that brands that do not can now face both regulatory fines and consumer lawsuits.
+- For companies operating nationally, the CCPA (and its 2023 expansion under the CPRA) has essentially been a “national” law for years.
+With 20 states carrying comprehensive laws, the places where data privacy and consent management don’t apply are shrinking fast.
+The flip side is that brands that don’t follow the law can now face regulatory fines and consumer lawsuits.

 Cookies aren’t dead (yet)

-- Remember when Google said it was getting rid of third-party cookies, and we all started to scramble to gather as much first-party data as possible?
-While Google pulled the plug on cookies for now, marketers have prepared for that world.
+- Remember when Google said it was killing third-party cookies and we all scrambled to gather first-party data?
+Google officially abandoned that plan in mid-2024, so third-party cookies aren’t going anywhere.
+But marketers have already prepared for a cookieless world.
 We’ve all gathered terabytes of consumer data.
 Consent management helps us use the data we collect legally for everything from consumer segmentation to media planning and new product development.

 The soft costs